Saswatm123/ThreadPool/README.md

 they remove its corresponding Work node, containing the function information, as well as the arguments to be passed in, from the linked list, and go back & wait for more work to be available.

 Work itself is stored as a `BoundFunction`, viewable in the `impl/BoundFunction.hpp` file.
+A `BoundFunction` refers to a function bound to its arguments.
 For Polymorphism reasons, we actually store it as a pointer to its abstract class `GenericBoundFunction`, but we will talk about `BoundFunction` here. `BoundFunction` is a template class that takes in a function pointer & arguments to pass into the function pointer.
-The full implementation can be seen in `BoundFunction.hpp`.
+The full implementation can be seen in `bound_function.hpp`.

 There are two `BoundFunction` templates - one is the default, that takes in `<ReturnType, ArgPack...>` as its template arguments, and the other is a specialization for functions that return `void` (so `<void, ArgPack...>`).
+This is because function results are returned via `std::future<ReturnType>`, which expects different behavior if we instantiate a `std::future<void>`.
+These both inherit from the abstract class `GenericBoundFunction` to provide the same interface. `BoundFunction`s store functions as a const function pointer, and the arguments are stored via `std::tuple<ArgTypes...>`.

+`impl/bound)function.hpp` and `impl/bound_function.tpp` contain the code for this, so feel free to take a look.
+I will finish this documentation later.